Westchester Magazine

-Westchester Magazine is a magazine and website that covers news, culture, lifestyle, nightlife, shopping, and other local information within Westchester County, New York.
+Westchester Magazine, launched in 2001, is a magazine and website that covers news, culture, lifestyle, nightlife, shopping, and other local information within Westchester County, New York.
 It is published monthly by Today Media, LLC, a company located in Rye, NY.
-Its circulation in 2023 is 47,000.
-Their annual sales are estimated to be between $5 and $10 million with a staff between 50 and 100.
-Westchester Magazine was relaunched in 2001.
+In 2023, its paid circulation was 47,000.
+Their annual sales are estimated to be between $5 and $10 million, and they have between 50 and 100 employees.
 It is a member of the City and Regional Magazine Association (CRMA).

 The magazine publishes the "Best of Westchester" where it rates shops and restaurants in various categories.
-The magazine hosts an annual event and party called Best of Westchester which highlights many of the winners from that year's issue.
+The magazine hosts an annual event and party called ‘Best of Westchester’ which highlights many of the winners of that year's issue.
 The website gives a breakdown of restaurants, nightlife, shopping & styles, and neighborhoods.